TeachBooks/learn-programming/book/install/ide/vsc.md

 ## Adding Extensions

 Extensions are managed in the left-side toolbar of VSC (click the icon with 4 blocks).
 It is generally very intuitive to search through the avalable extensions and install them.
-A general overview with descriptions of commonly used extensions and tips for managing is provided on the `{ref}Extensions page <extensions-vsc>`.
+A general overview with descriptions of commonly used extensions and tips for managing is provided on the {ref}`Extensions page <extensions-vsc>`.
 If your primary goal is to use VSC with Python and Jupyter software (e.g., Jupyter Lab, Jupter Notebook or Jupyter Book), we recommend you start with two extensions:
 - Python (Extension ID: `ms-python.python`)
 - Jupyter (Extension ID: `ms-toolsai.jupyter`)